manyone-cph/teaching-dmjx-data-and-services/README.md

 # teaching-dmjx-data-and-services

-This repository contains teaching material for the course Data and Services at DMJX.
+This repository contains introduction and assignemtns for the course Data and Services at DMJX.
+All assigments are based on the tools we like to use in our daily work.

 ## Tutorials and assignments